 Lagrangian mechanics allows you to solve complex problems easily because you never need to know the forces at work.

 But there is a trick to it.
-It requires identifying something called generalized coordinates, which can sometimes be challenging, but not too bad.
+It requires identifying something called generalized coordinates, which can sometimes be challenging.

 Actually, the invisible science behind Lagrangian mechanics revolves around a method or process known as the Calculus of Variations.